douglase/dustmapPy/README.md

 ## Contributors:
+Python code developed by Ewan Douglas.

-Based on dustmap code by Chris Stark, originally posted on http://www.starkspace.com/code/.
+Based on IDL and C dustmap library by Chris Stark, originally posted on http://www.starkspace.com/code/.
 If you use this code in research, please cite:

 Stark, C. C. (2011).
 The Transit Light Curve of an Exozodiacal Dust Cloud.
 The Astronomical Journal, 142, 123. https://doi.org/10.1088/0004-6256/142/4/123